History

 Founding of SOLACHRA

-The history detailed here is taken from Lady Renfrew's book and used with her kind permission.
-If you would like to purchase a copy of the book, please fill in our contact form.
+The history detailed here is taken from Lady Renfrew's book Rus in Urbe and used with her kind permission.
+Please contact us if you would like to purchase a copy of the book.